-But what does this mean in our current world?
+But how is that achievable in our current world?

-2021 will see the conclusion of the extended AHRC funded, design-make project which was initiated in autumn 2019 by students from studio 06 on the undergraduate architecture programme.
-Installation will be in Brighton’s Valley Gardens as part of the wider community engagement programme within the Wastes and Strays interdisciplinary research project.
-This project is specifically investigating aspects of common or common-like spaces within or adjacent to urban areas.
+2021 will see the conclusion of the extended AHRC funded design-make project, specifically investigating aspects of common or common-like spaces within or adjacent to urban areas (which I have written about previously here).
+Initiated in 2019, with the participation of students from studio 06 on the undergraduate architecture programme, the pavilion’s installation will be in Brighton’s Valley Gardens, as part of the wider community engagement programme within the Wastes and Strays interdisciplinary research project.

-The seats in the conversation chair are connected in a serpentine configuration allowing an element of adjacency for discreet conversation without the separation which is created across a table or in a facing arrangement.
+The Conversation chair seats are connected in a serpentine configuration allowing an element of adjacency for discreet conversation without the separation between participants created across a table or in a facing arrangement.
 In keeping with appropriate etiquette of the time, the arrangement additionally prevents close physical contact by virtue of the shared armrest cleverly doubling as an elegant barrier of sorts.

-Our interpretation for the 3-way conversation structure adopts a radial configuration with separate access for each sitter and combines the benefits of adjacency with potential for adjustment of each of the 3 segments to provide physical distancing and always maintaining orientation of the seat away from the direction of other sitters.
+Our interpretation for the 3-way conversation structure adopts a radial configuration with separate access for each sitter.
+Combining the benefits of adjacency as well as the potential for adjustment of each of the 3 segments to provide physical distancing whilst always maintaining orientation of the seat away from the direction of other sitters.